 The IFR exercise "Follow your Voice" is something we normally practice on a keyboard so that we can sing the notes as we play them.
 But in this video I'll show you a great variation on this exercise that you can practice with your saxophone.

-In this free sample lesson from the IFR Video Course for Guitar, you will learn the concept of the IFR Tonal Map and you will learn to build it anywhere on the fretboard.
+In this free sample lesson from Deep Foundations for Guitar, you will learn how to build the notes of any key across the entire fretboard.

 In this lesson we explore the sensations of tension and release in the second harmonic environment of the major scale.